DawnyWu/PaperReviews/ForMao.md

+* Segment-based method
+* Path-based method

+**Road segment**:

+Road segment is a directed edge with two terminal points

+**Trajectory**:

+A spatial trajectory *Tr* is a sequence of time-ordered points, 􏰦􏰠: 􏰱􏰡 􏰢 􏰱􏰣 􏰢 􏰲 􏰢 􏰱􏰳 , where each point has a geospatial coordinate set and a timestamp, 􏰱 􏰴 􏰵􏰶, 􏰷, 􏰸􏰹.

 ### A Simple Baseline for Travel Time Estimation using Large-Scale Trip Data

 To the best of our knowledge, we are **the first** to directly work on such origin-destination (OD) travel time queries